DavidKleintjesGit/CryptoProject/README.md

 - **sail artisan migrate:fresh**
 - **sail artisan db:seed --class=CoinsTableSeeder**

-Now that the database is setup, please register and log in.
+Now that the database is setup, you can login using the following credentials:
-Make a purchase and overview your balance.
+- Login: User@gmail.com
+- Password: password